Sept. 27 & 28

 conductor

-Born at the heart of war-torn Europe in 1940, Christophs early childhood was scarred by a succession of personal tragedies.
-Music was his saviour, and his life began to change when he learned the piano.
+Born at the heart of war-torn Europe in 1940, Christoph had an early childhood scarred by a succession of personal tragedies.
+Music was his savior, and his life began to change when he learned the piano.
 Now over 80, his keen artistic curiosity is undiminished, and he still thoroughly enjoys working with the finest international orchestras.

 He is also well-known as a tireless supporter of young talent—this is his greatest passion, and he values his contribution to mentoring up-and-coming talent.
 Moved by the energy and the drive of young people (“Those one hundred percent artists,” as he calls them), he has a personal mission to pass the torch to the next generation.
 Some of his notable discoveries include pianist Lang Lang, violinist Julia Fischer, and cellists Leonard Elschenbroich and Daniel Müller-Schott.